Our Forest School Certified Staff

 Certified Forest School Educators

 Our Teaching Director, Michelle Hegge, has completed the Level 3 Forest School Practioner’s Qualifications.
 This involved a lengthy process of developing a sound pedagogical practice, understanding and being able to perform risk assessments, both in advance and on the fly, developing skills in woodland management and ecological assessment, as well as practical skills in tool use, fire making, and knots.
 She has thorough understanding of child-led, inquiry based learning.
-Laura Leet is currently completing the certification course.

 Director/Teacher: Michelle Hegge